-Warm weather, palm trees, amazing hospitality, diverse culture, an abundance of history – both tragic & good, delicious food, enlightening art, adventurous nightlife and much more – New Orleans has a lot to offer for every kind of traveler!
+Warm weather, palm trees, amazing hospitality, diverse culture, an abundance of history, delicious food, enlightening art, adventurous nightlife and much more.
+New Orleans has a lot to offer for every kind of traveler!

-- Ridesharing – We used Lyft frequently throughout the trip and spent about $25 in total per person – from getting to the: French Quarter, other Wards in New Orleans and airport.
-The cost of each trip from the Airbnb we stayed at was roughly $5-6 (besides the trip to the airport which was $20).
-As I mentioned on my first post, we had to use Uber once, which cost $30, because Lyft wasn’t allowed to pickup passengers at the airport.
+- Ridesharing : We used Lyft frequently throughout the trip and spent about $25 in total per person.
+From getting to the: French Quarter, other Wards in New Orleans and airport.
+The cost of each trip from the Airbnb we stayed at was roughly $5-6; besides the trip to the airport which was $20.
+As I mentioned in my previous post, we had to use Uber once from the airport because Lyft wasn’t allowed to pickup passengers.
+It cost about $30 for that ride.

 Things to Note:

-- Public Transportation – There are streetcars in New Orleans that you can take, however it may not go to certain places you would want to go in New Orleans.
+- Public Transportation: There are streetcars in New Orleans that you can take, however it may not go to certain places you want to go in New Orleans.
 I recommend checking their website to make the best judgement.

-- Getting to and from the airport – As I mentioned in my first post, I normally use public transportation to get to the city center since it’s usually a fast and cheap option.
-But after some research I learned that, while public transportation in New Orleans is cheap, it isn’t the most convenient (it’s rather slow and makes frequent stops).
+- Getting to and from the airport: I normally use public transportation to get to the city center since it’s usually a fast and cheap option.
+But after some research, I learned that while public transportation in New Orleans is cheap, it isn’t the most convenient.
+In fact, it’s rather slow and makes frequent stops.
 If you’re considering taking a regular taxi to the French Quarter, the fare is roughly $33 without a tip (for two passengers).
 Each person after two passengers is an additional $15 – so realistically taking an Uber is the best/cheapest option.

 FOOD & DRINK:

 Like any U.S. city, New Orleans can be somewhat expensive, especially if you’re eating out everyday.
 Also, if you decide to take Lyft or Uber frequently like we did, it definitely adds up.
 I would advise that you take out cash prior to landing in New Orleans.
-I figured since it was a U.S. city I would find my bank (Bank of America) there, but unfortunately I never found any of my ATM/branches.
+I figured since it was a U.S. city I would find my bank (Bank of America) there.
+Unfortunately, however, I never found any of my ATM/branches.
 You’ll be fine with finding an ATM/branch if you have Chase and/or Capitol One.

 New Orleans has a bad rep for being “sketchy” and unsafe in certain areas at certain times.
-I believe if you play it smart and are aware of your surroundings and belongings you will be fine.
-At night, I would take a taxi to get you to, and from, your destination.
+I believe if you play it smart and are aware of your surroundings and belongings you’ll be fine.
+At night, I’d take a taxi to get you to, and from, your destination.

-- There’s so much history and culture in this city, you would be doing yourself a disservice if you did not learn a bit about the city you’re visiting.
+- There’s so much history and culture in this city, you’d be doing yourself a disservice if you didn’t learn a bit about the city you’re visiting.
 Don’t get me wrong, drinking and partying can be fun, but there’s so much more to New Orleans than Bourbon street

 Next time I come to New Orleans, I want to focus more on the history of music in New Orleans.
 What part of New Orleans history would you like to learn more about?